lewoudar/scalpel/docs/index.md

-# Scalpel documentation
+# Pyscalpel documentation

-Everything you need to know about scalpel.
+Everything you need to know about pyscalpel.

-## Why scalpel?
+## Why pyscalpel?

 I already known [scrapy](https://docs.scrapy.org/en/latest/) which is the reference in python for web scraping.
 But two things bothered me.